microsoft/vscode-docs/docs/extensions/webview.md

 ### Content security policy

 [Content security policies](https://developers.google.com/web/fundamentals/security/csp/) further restrict the content that can be loaded and executed in webviews.
-For example, a content security policy can make sure that only a whitelist of scripts can be run in the webview, or even tell the webview to only load images over https.
+For example, a content security policy can make sure that only a whitelist of scripts can be run in the webview, or even tell the webview to only load images over `https`.

 To add a content security policy, put a `<meta http-equiv="Content-Security-Policy">` directive at the top of the webview's `<head>`